IBM-Cloud/nodejs-MEAN-stack/README.md

 The link above should have opened a Schematics workspace in the create dialog with the github repository pre-configured and terraform 1.4 selected.
 Change the **Workspace name**, **Resource group**, and **Location** as desired.
 This will be the resource group of the workspace.
 The resource group of the resources created will be configured in schematics.
 Click **Create**.

 In the Schematics workspace you can configure the variables before clicking **Apply plan** to provision the resources.
-Check out the logs view and at the end you will see the endpoint URL that can be used to access the application.
+Check out the **Jobs** tab - scroll to about the end of the Logs to see the endpoint URL that can be used to access the application.

 ## Create private catalog for a Deployable Architecture
 In the IBM Cloud console create a private catalog and then add a product to the catalog: